For good reason, the database of Fusion SaaS products is not available for ETL tools to work directly against.

 This short article will walk through the steps to find which View Objects house the data needed.

-Setting up an extract with the BI Cloud Connector, Analytics Cloud Data Replicator, or Data Sync tool, requires the name of the View Object.
+Setting up an extract with the BI Cloud Connector, requires the name of the View Object.

 Most fusion pillars provide an excel spreadsheet download that details the data available in extracts, and how that maps to the view objects.

-The spreadsheets provide information on the BI Subject Area and columns, as well as the Fusion Database Table and Column names.
+The spreadsheets provide information on Bi View Objects and columns, as well as the Fusion Database Table and Column names.

 Use the filters in the columns to narrow down and find the names of the View Object(s) that are required for your extracts.
-These can then be used in the BI Cloud Connector, Analytics Cloud Data Replicator, or Data Sync, to select and extract the data required for your downstream processes.
+These can then be used in the BI Cloud Connector, or other extract tool, to select and extract the data required for your downstream processes.

 This article walked through the steps to identify which View Objects house the data required for Fusion SaaS data extracts.